0xERR0R/blocky/docs/configuration.md

 ## FQDN only

-In domain environments, it may be usefull to only response to FQDN requests.
-If this option is enabled blocky respond immidiatly with NXDOMAIN if the request is not a valid FQDN.
-The request is therfore not further processed by other options like custom or conditional.
+In domain environments, it may be useful to only response to FQDN requests.
+If this option is enabled blocky respond immediately with NXDOMAIN if the request is not a valid FQDN.
+The request is therefore not further processed by other options like custom or conditional.
 Please be aware that by enabling it your hostname resolution will break unless every hostname is part of a domain.

 !!! example